 Wendy has a degree in Communications from the University of Minnesota, with additional coursework in Pre-Medicine at the University of Dayton, Marketing at the Carlson School of Management, and Business and Economics at Wright State University.
 She also holds a Project Management Certification.

-Community service and volunteerism has been a focus throughout her life.
+Community service and volunteerism have been a focus throughout her life.
 Wendy and her husband Michael co-founded and ran a volunteer-operated 501(c)3 non-profit teen center for six years, volunteering every weekend.
 VIDEO CLICK HERE.

 She and her husband, Michael have three children and one grandson.